orlo/webhook-sample-client/README.md

   * destination\_url (string, where notifications are sent to, e.g. https://my.superserver.com/webhooks )
   * name (string, something meaningful to you)

- When SocialSignIn sends webhook notifications to your destination\_url, the HTTP request to your destination url will look like the following :
+ When SocialSignIn sends webhook notifications to your destination\_url, the HTTP POST request to your destination url will look like the following :

  ```
 Content-Type: application/json